 - sweet paprika powder

-- Heat the other tablespoon of oil and fry the chicken livers on all sides, turning often, until brown on the outside but still a little pink in the middle, it will take about 4-5 minutes.
-Take out of the pan and leave to cool.
-When cool, chop the liver into small pieces and give them to the bowl.
+- Use the same pan to cook the livers.
+Heat the remaining oil and fry the chicken livers on all sides, turning often, until brown on the outside but still a little pink in the middle, it will take about 5-6 minutes, more if the livers are very large.